 4. When you mix the ingredients and form a dough, your mixture should be slightly wet and tacky when you turn it out on the board.
 It should not be dripping wet nor crumbly dry.
 Make sure your board is well floured and flour the dough as you fold it over on itself to keep from sticking to your hands.

 6. Place the cut out dough on the cookie sheet with the sides just barely touching.
-This give a better rise and softer sides than if the dough is separated.
+This give a better rise and softer sides than if the dough is separated on the cookie sheet.

-7. You can use a biscuit cutter of any size but the 2 inch cutter (actually measures arbour 2 1/4 inch) seems to make biscuits that rise more than other sizes.
+7. You can use a biscuit cutter of any size but the 2 inch cutter (actually measures arbour 2 1/4 inch) seems to make biscuits that rise better and it is a comfortable size for one serving.

 8. After placing the cut out dough on the cookie sheet, use your thumb to make a small indentation (dimple) on the top of each biscuit.
 This helps prevent domed biscuits.
 Of course if you like dome shaped biscuits eliminate this step.
 However, be aware that dome shaped biscuits sometimes turn out lop-sided.

 9. A major cause of flat biscuits is using old baking powder!
 Although the expiration date on the can may indicate the product is good for one or two years, baking powder begins to lose it's potency the minute the can is opened.
 If your baking powder can has been opened over 3 months, do not use it.
 You don't have to throw it away, just don't use it for your biscuits.
 A $2.00 can of baking powder every couple of months is a small price to pay for good biscuits.

 I recommend you use buttermilk instead of regular milk for your biscuits.
 It provides better flavor and seems to make lighter biscuits.
 If you do not keep buttermilk on hand (I don't), you can make a substitute by adding a tablespoon of white vinegar in a cup of regular milk.
 Stir and allow to sit for a minute before use.